Schema therapy was developed as a way to treat patients with longstanding problems that hadn’t responded to other therapeutic methods.

 What are schemas and how do they work within schema therapy?

 A schema is a mental concept that allows us to make sense of our experiences.
-In addition, it’s based on information we’ve collected from previous experiences.
+In addition, it’s based on the information we’ve collected from previous experiences.
 This information has been categorised to help us quickly understand the world around us.
 We have schemas for everything in life.

 For instance, if we hear something above us in the air and it has a flapping sound, our previous schemas of birds (flying, wings, in the air, above us) will lead us to conclude that this is very likely to be another bird.
 We have schemas for gender, people, foreigners, food, animals, events and even our self.

 There are four main concepts in Schema Therapy: